 Owners of the 2011 Lincoln MKS seem to have issues with its keypad-operated power lock system, as well as a need for speed that might be alleviated if a V8 engine were made available.
 Lack of driving pizazz is a bone of contention with a few owners, while others are just fine with a stately, if somewhat spongy, ride.
 Engine racket with the 3.7-liter V6 disturbs a number of owners, while the perception of any sort of value escapes more than a few.
 Finally, poorly positioned armrests, cramped rear seating, and a too-small trunk opening leave a number of owners less than pleased.

 On the positive side, virtually all owners laud the easy-to-manipulate SYNC system, while many also praise the luxury touch provided by standard heated rear seats, as well as the absurd number of additional standard comfort and convenience amenities.
 The EcoBoost turbocharged V6 comes in for its share of salutations, as do the roomy and comfy front seats.
 Finally, restricted opening and all, the 19 cubic feet of trunk space receives its share of kudos from owners of the 2011 MKS.

-Talk about the 2011 Lincoln MKS
+Cars compared to 2011 Lincoln MKS